geniucker-dev/notes/CS 101/Equations and Optimizing.md

 If you want to get the optimized `x`, you can use `result.x`, others are similar.
 ### Finding maxima of y
 You can find the minima of $-y$

+## Brute-Force Optimization
+Two useful functions from the `itertools` module:
+- `combinations`: can provide all subsets of size n.
+- `product`: can replace nested for loops.